Discrete Choice Analysis: Predicting Demand and Market Shares

 This program is intended for academics and professionals interested in learning new discrete choice techniques and how to predict choice and forecast demand.
-They will gain hands-on experience in applying discrete choice software in real-world case studies.
-Participants need only have a basic working knowledge of statistical methods.
+It is particularly suited for academics engaged in research.
+Participants will gain hands-on experience in applying discrete choice software in real-world case studies.
+A working knowledge of basic statistical methods is needed.

-The course consists of a series of lectures and labs that develop discrete choice concepts and techniques and demonstrate their applications.
+The course consists mainly of a series of lectures, supplemented by labs that develop discrete choice concepts and techniques and demonstrate their applications.
 The labs offer hands-on experience in applying the material covered in the lectures using discrete choice software and real-world data sets.
 Please note that laptops are required for this course.

 Topics Covered Include the Following:

 Theories of choice, random utility models, probabilistic choice models, alternative model formulations, statistical estimation procedures appropriate for alternative data sources, currently available computer software, tests of validity, forecasting procedures, and examples of empirical applications.

 More specifically, the following subjects will be addressed during the course:

 - Choice Behavior

 - Binary Choice Models

 - Specification and Estimation of Choice Models